Volkmann PowTReX – Safe Metal Powder Transfer, Recovery and Extraction Systems for Additive Manufacturing

 Load.
-Unload.
+Transfer.
 Screen.
+Extract.
 Return-to-use metal powders with high bulk densities at high rates.

-It is available as a mobile unit or a fixed floor-mounted assembly.
-Developed with Volkmann’s pneumatic vacuum technology, it offers contained transfer of material from pick-up locations to the manufacturing unit, and then through the capture, integrated screening and return-to-use stations.
-This high level of containment meets potential environmental issues, and addresses operator safety in all applications.
-It has successfully been used in operations using metals and materials such as tungsten, cobalt, silver powder, iron, stainless steel, alumina, nickel chrome, copper, chrono K20, carbide dust, corundum and G.62 with bulk densities ranging from 93 to 341 lbs/ft3.
+PowTReX is capable of handling metals and materials such as tungsten, cobalt, silver powder, iron, stainless steel, alumina, nickel chrome, copper, chrono K20, carbide dust, corundum and G.62 with bulk densities ranging from 93 to 341 lbs/ft3.

 Operation in Normal Air or Inert Gas